 Each year we bring together an excellent bill of musicians and performers who appear on the many stages across the Festival, delighting the crowds with their rhythmic songs and dance.
 Find a summary of events and performers below, see Festival programme for full details.

-Saturday 24th June 2017, De Kinkels, Wally Green Marquee, Portsoy.
-9pm – late.
-Tickets £10 in advance.
+Saturday 30th June 2018, De Kinkels, Wally Green Marquee, Portsoy.
+9pm – 1am.
+Tickets £12 in advance.

 Over 18s only.
 Licenced bar.
 Dutch favourites are back to rock the stage with their renditions of popular rock and pop songs.